dev65808/Verilog-Assignment/README.md

     10: z = x ^ y

-    11: z = 0 if both x and y are odd, otherwise z = 1
+    11: z = 0 if both x and y are odd (i.e LSB of x and y are 1), otherwise z = 1